Find Your Cold Hardiness Zone

 The most common extreme referenced, is to a plant's cold hardiness, sometimes referred to as just hardiness.
 A cold hardy plant can tolerate cold weather better than a plant that's not cold hardy.

-Your area's average annual lower temperature determines your hardiness zone.
+Your area's average annual low temperature determines your hardiness zone.
 If your low is -10'C, you would be in Zone 8 and would want to buy plants that can survive Zone 8 winters.
 It's generally assumed that a plant that can withstand the cold of Zone 8, it would also be fine in warmer zones.

 Source: Natural Resources Canada